kaelig/hidpi/README.md

 }
 ```

-It's particularly handy when debugging on a regular monitor.
+It's particularly handy when debugging on a non-Retina-like display.

 ## Requirements